dwyl/process-handbook/README.md

 A SM does not have 'authority' over the team, they work collaboratively with them.
 When the team needs direction to keep on track with the sprint milestone or with good gitflow practices they should be guided not forced! 😊

 ## Ceremonies
-**Ceremonies** are the events that scrum masters take part in every sprint.
+**Ceremonies** are the events that the team take part in every sprint. _Note:_ whilst valuable, ceremonies are just a portion of what it takes to run an agile project.
+Following the ceremonies in isolation does not mean you work in an _agile_ way.

 ## Stand-ups